awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 Patch Manager uses the appropriate built\-in mechanism for an operating system type to install updates on an instance\.
 For example, on Windows, the Windows Update API is used, and on Amazon Linux the `yum` package manager is used\.

-Choose from the following to learn how Patch Manager installs patches on an operating system\.
+Choose from the following tabs to learn how Patch Manager installs patches on an operating system\.

 ------
 #### [ Windows ]